distributed-system-analysis/pbench/docs/API/V1/delete.md

 Successful request.

 `401`   **UNAUTHORIZED** \
-The client is not authenticated and does not have `DELETE` access to the specified dataset.
+The client is not authenticated.

 `403`   **FORBIDDEN** \
 The authenticated client does not have `DELETE` access to the specified dataset.